JunGuoCS/Temporal-Clique/README.md

 3. Read a local dataset.
 Format is the same as 2

 ### Parameter Select
 Set delta
 delta: the minimum durable time of a clique

+Choose pivoting methods